matwilso/matwilso.github.io/_drafts/sim2real.md

 Or whatever they are calling the data-driven thing that uses lots of learned parameters and beats everything else on a wide range of tasks.

-There are other ways you might collect all the data needed to build capable robotic systems, including through human teleoperation on a fleet of robots or some self-supervised RL approach using resources pooled across many labs.